Monday, December 31, 2012

 Prelude>

 Second, GHCi is asking you to load the module located in this working directory.
-Therefore, you would create a new module file; e.g., Second.hs by following the directions described in the previous "Downloading And Installing Haskell" tutorial.
+Therefore, you would create a new module file; e.g., Pet.hs by following the directions described in the previous "Downloading And Installing Haskell" tutorial.
 Then based on your module name, type something similar to the following:

-[1 of 1] Compiling Main ( Main.hs, interpreted )
+[1 of 1] Compiling Pet ( Pet.hs, interpreted )

 Ok, one module loaded.